nikolaposa/notifier/README.md

 1. channel-specific Notification interface,
 2. Message class,
-3. `NotificationSender` implementation responsible for the very act of sending the Notification.
+3. `Channel` implementation responsible for the very act of sending the Notification.

 Out of the box, this library features facilities for sending notifications via email and SMS.
 The highly extensible design allows for implementing custom delivery channels.